Is 100 Mbps Fast?

 What are the fastest internet providers?

-RCN, MetroNet, and Xfinity all come in close behind Google Fiber.
-Customers of these providers get average download speeds of just over 100 Mbps.
-You can get much faster speeds from any of these providers, but these speed-test results suggest that 100 Mbps (or slightly faster) is a pretty solid speed for most internet users nationwide.
+Verizon Fios, Xfinity, and Astound Broadband all come in close behind Google Fiber.
+Customers of these providers get average download speeds of well over 100 Mbps—and they each sell internet packages with much faster, gigabit speeds.
+These speed test results suggest that 100 Mbps (or slightly faster) is a solid speed for most internet users nationwide.

 How does internet speed work?